-Generally, different and more complex rules govern M&A transactions which involve joint stock companies ("AD") compared to those which involve limited liability companies ("OOD").
+Generally, different and more complex rules govern M&A transactions that involve joint-stock companies ("ADs") compared to those that involve limited liability companies ("OODs").
 The principal differences concern the form of M&A documentation, required approvals and registrations, and voting majorities.
 Please also see our answer to question 2.11 below.

-Furthermore, M&A transactions, and in particular takeover bids in respect of shares in public companies (which may be joint stock companies ("AD") only) are subject to special rules.
+Furthermore, M&A transactions and, in particular, takeover bids in respect of shares in public companies (which may be ADs only) are subject to special rules.
 Takeover bids are supervised by the FSC, provided that the public companies: